My concern is not to make people read, but to make them think. ~~ Montesquieu

 One day the boss called me in.
 He said, “Rick, I like you, and I hate to say this, but your thinking has become a problem.
 You’re spending way too many hours here and if you don’t stop thinking on the job, you’ll have to find another.”

 This gave me a lot to think about.
 I came home after my conversation with the boss.
 “Mildred,” I confessed, “I’ve been thinkin …” “I know you’ve been thinking,” she said, “and I want a divorce!”
-“But baby, it can’t be that serious.”
+“But honey, it can’t be that serious.”
 “It is serious,” she said, with her lower lip aquiver.
 “You think as much as college professors, and college professors don’t make any money, so if you keep on thinking we won’t have any money!”
 “That’s crazy!”
 I said, and she began to stare.

 Well, I’d had enough.
 “I’m going to the library,” I stuttered as I moved toward the door.
 I headed for the library, in the mood for some Leonardo… Da Vinci that is.
 So with an AM talk station on the radio I drove into the parking lot and ran up to the big glass doors but… they didn’t open.
 The library was closed!